jasonm23/.zsh.d/literate/video-functions.md

 ### video-loop-with-audio

-Create a new video which loops a short `video` until the `audio` finishes.
+Using a short `video` and longer `audio`, loop the video until the audio ends, `output` to a new video.

 ```sh !
 # example usage